Casper Essential Review

 It has a neutral foam feel and none of that stuck-in-the-mud feeling like you get with a lot of memory foam heavy beds.

-Also, for a foam mattress, it has pretty good responsiveness.
+Also, for a foam mattress, it’s quite responsive.
 Both these qualities will be good for active/combo sleepers who tend to toss and turn or switch positions frequently throughout the night.
 Again, because it is an all-foam mattress, it doesn’t have a lot of bounce to it like hybrid and innerspring beds have (i.e. not great for little monkeys who like some air when they jump on the bed).

 You can also expect a good amount of support, at least for our petite and average bodies.
 For those who are a little bit heavier in weight, we’d say around 200-230 lbs and over, you’d have to be a strict side sleeper.
 This bed just won’t have enough support for heavier back and stomach sleepers.
 Then again, however, it’s not really made for heavy people—Casper is targeting a completely different audience with the Essential mattress.

-As long as you’re in the smaller to average sized category, sleeping on your back or stomach will be fine.
+For medium and petite individuals sleeping on your back or stomach will be fine, if not very happy.
 The Essential provides just enough support to where your hips and trunk won’t sink in too far and your spine will stay properly aligned.

 Larger individuals will find their hips or shoulders will dip into the bed a bit more.
 As such, we wouldn’t recommend this bed for heavier folks.
 As you can tell, a lot of this is not cut and dry.
 Everything is subjective based on your preferences and body type.
 We think Casper Essential will work for most sleepers, but of course there’s always a caveat.

 SEE ALSO: Best Mattresses For Back Sleepers